RashidCodes/azure_dbt_core/README.md

-# Run DBT Core on Azure with Containerapps
+# Run DBT Core on Azure with Containerapp Jobs
-In this project, I've a basic framework that can be used to run dbt in your azure environment.
-The project serves as a starting point for stakeholders that are looking to quickly use dbt-core in their environments.
+In this project, I've created a basic framework that can be used to run dbt in your azure environment.
+The project serves as a starting point for stakeholders want to start using *dbt-core* in their environments.

+# Tools and languages
+- Azure Containerapp Jobs
+- Azure Blob Storage
+- Azure Container Registry
+- Azure Devops
+- Bash

 # Reference
 ## Improve the build time of build pipelines